 As runner beans string and slice most easily when they are firm, it is best to prepare them immediately they are picked.
 Provided that the weather is fine, I like to do this while still in the garden, sitting with a bowl for waste between my legs and a bowl for the prepared beans at my side.

-I have to pick my runner beans every two days because they develop so quickly, and it is all too easy for them to grow so big that they become 'stringy'.
+I have to pick my runner beans every two days because they develop so quickly, and it is all too easy for them to grow so big that they become too 'stringy'.
 This is to be avoided because it is embarrassing for the cook and unpleasant for guests who have to chew round 'string' and then remove it to the sides of their plates.

-This is quicker than using a knife and quicker than using the blade of the gadget described below.
-I like to have a bowl between my legs to let the waste drop into, with another bowl at the side for the prepared beans.
+This is quicker than using a knife and quicker than using the blade that's built into the gadget.
+As already mentioned, I like to have a bowl between my legs to let the waste drop into, with another bowl at the side for the prepared beans.

-The next step is to use a simple gadget for slicing and stringing.
+The next step is to use the gadget for slicing and stringing.
 I have had mine for years - see the photo.
-(It is green whereas the modern ones seem to be white.)
 The gadget only needs rinsing under the tap after use to remove the bean juice, and can be left to dry in the air - but do it immediately before the juice dries.

 This is where a floppy bean would disintegrate and clog up the gadget.
 As the bean goes through, the 'string' along its sides is separated off.
 I let it drop into the bowl for waste between my legs.

 The gadget produces slices that are too long for the table.
-Although they can be cut into shorter pieces with a knife, it is far easier to take a sliced bean and 'wring' it, like a wet towel.
+Although they can be cut into shorter pieces with a knife, it is far quicker and easier to take the slices of a bean and 'wring' them, as if they were a wet towel.

 If you grow your own runner beans, they will produce so many that you couldn't possibly eat them all fresh.
-I string and slice them as described above and then freeze them in small bags.
-I find that one small handful serves one person, but you will want to adjust the number of handfuls per bag depending on the size of your family or the group you need to feed.
-Runner beans freeze really well, and it is wonderful in the depths of winter to pull a bag out of the freezer for green vegetables as fresh as the day they were picked.
+I string and slice them as described above and then freeze them in small food bags.
+I find that one small handful of prepared beans serves one person, but you will want to adjust the number of handfuls per bag depending on the size of your family or the group you need to feed.
+Runner beans freeze really well.
+I freeze directly without any further preparation.

+It is wonderful in the depths of winter to pull a bag out of the freezer for green vegetables as fresh as the day they were picked.
 I like to thaw them a few hours in advance in a saucepan of unheated tap water as this gives an even thaw.
-Then cooking takes 20 minutes from boiling.
+Then cooking takes 20-25 minutes from boiling.